zl3311/lego_image_converter/.github/ISSUE_TEMPLATE/new_color_or_set.md

 ```

 ### Source
-Link to official LEGO page or BrickLink inventory.
+Link to official page or inventory source.

 ## Additional Notes
 Any other relevant information.